Source-Digital/cedar-epg-web-wrapper/README.md

 ## Development Notes

 This is a web-based exploration of EPG functionality.
-For production TV applications requiring DotStudio Pro SDKs (@dotstudiopro/player, @dotstudiopro/core), consider using React Native TV instead, as these SDKs are not compatible with web browsers.
+For production TV applications requiring DotStudio Pro SDKs (@dotstudiopro/player, @dotstudiopro/core)

 ## Installation
 ```bash